 Maintenance of the current management of grassland habitats under EAFRD schemes is prioritized, together with maintenance of recurring management actions carried out in protected areas by the site managers.
-Consideration of the possibilities to finance other recurrent management actions in the larger GI has led to their exclusion from the prioritized measures, although they are important for maintaining habitat quality.

 Based on monitoring as well as statistics on subsidies for habitat management of lands with biological values, and with regard to practical feasibility as well as available annual financing (based on the level in 2021) it is estimated that the area of grazed pastures that have been abandoned relatively recently and can be prioritized for restoration during 2021-2027 is 11 005 ha.
 8 005 ha of this total area is located inside Natura 2000 sites, and 3 000 ha in the wider green infrastructure.